99x-incubator/serverless-angular-boilerplate/services/README.md

 ## Creating a New Service

-- Copy the service-template and rename as a service e.g sample-service-1
+- Copy one of the services as a template and rename as a service e.g sample-service-x
-- Go inside the copied directory (e.g cd sample-service-1) Run `npm install`
+- Go inside the copied directory (e.g cd sample-service-x) Run `npm install`

-### Advance Topics (Steps to create the service-template)
+- To start the offline server run `npm start`

+## Creating a New Service from scratch
-- Create an empty serverless service by using `sls create --template aws-nodejs --path sample-service-1`
+- Create an empty serverless service by using `serverless create --template aws-nodejs --path sample-service-1`
+- Install Winston NPM for application logging `npm install winston`
+- Install Config NPM for application configurations `npm install config`